AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/module19/ex6.md

 You now need to enter the values for these three fields.

 - **ServiceNow Instance URL** can be found in the URL of your browser.
-The URL looks like this: **https://devXXXXX.service-now.com/**.
+The URL looks like this: **https://devXXXXX.service-now.com**.

   ![Launch Setup](./images/cfgid3.png)

   Copy the ServiceNow Instance URL and paste it in the corresponding field on your Configuration ID update page.
+Add this to the URL: **/api/now/consumer**.

   ![Launch Setup](./images/cfgid4.png)